Exonymos/OpenSpeak/README.md

 ## How do I use it?

 - First, you need to download the exe file provided `dist\OpenSpeak.exe`.
 - You'll need to enter an API key to use GPT-3.
 The script will prompt you to enter it.
-You can create or view your API on [OpenAI](https://platform.openai.com/account/api-keys){:target="_blank"}.
+You can create or view your API on <a href="https://platform.openai.com/account/api-keys" target="_blank">OpenAI</a>.
 - Once you've entered your API key, the program will start running.
 It will prompt you to speak your question.
 - Say your question out loud, and the it will try to answer it.
 - The program will speak the answer out loud.